 Now and again, we at Oddball Times enjoy letting you the reader, into the inner-workings of the entertainment business.
-In our brand-spanking-new Celebrity Gene Splicing segment, we’re going to tell you how you’re favourite stars are made.
+In our brand-spanking-new Celebrity Gene Splicing segment, we’re going to tell you how your favourite stars are made.

 Now you may think celebrities are made the old-fashioned way, but you’re wrong.
 Instead, Hollywood fuses the genes of already famous people within these patent pending time-travelling splice pods you see above.
 The A-Listers which are created are then sent to the relevant period of time in order to become famous, think of it as The Island meets Timecop.